 Part of the reason why the Brisbane to Airlie Beach stretch of east coast Australia is so popular is because it includes the famous Sunshine Coast.
 And yes, sunshine is pretty much guaranteed.
 Traveling this part of the coast will take you past many a sultry, tropical town and the best of the bunch is picture perfect Noosa.
 This charming spot is perfect for a night or two of boutique shopping and people watching from one of the many cute cafes.
 It is also home to the Noosa everglades, a unique natural environment of untouched water ways popular with both novice and experienced kayakers.

 Spend a few nights on majestic Fraser Island

 A little further north on the Brisbane to Airlie Beach trail is probably one of the most popular spots in the whole country, Fraser Island.
 This World-Heritage listed island is the largest sand island in the world and famously home to that most iconic of Australian animals, the dingo.
 The chance to spot a dingo in the wild is a uniquely Australian experience not to be missed.
 Fraser Island is also home to freshwater lakes (there are more than 100 to explore), vast beaches, rainforests chock full of wildlife and excellent hiking trails.
 Our guides know the island better than anyone else!
-Check out our 2 or 3 night Fraser Tours.
+Check out K’gari Fraser Island Tours.

 Get serious about rum at Bundaberg